 The only devotion God would accept is a voluntary worship moved by love (John 14:15).
 Lucifer claimed that his plans are better for God’s creatures.
 So, the Lord allowed him to demonstrate his plans to the universe (1 Corinthians 4:9).

-Moved by deep compassion, the Lord took upon Himself the burden of saving us from the penalty of our own sin.
+But the Lord took upon Himself the burden of saving us from the penalty of our own sin.
 Jesus the Son of God died so we can be set free from the devil.
 “For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:16).
 All those that accept God’s plan of salvation by faith in Jesus will be given the power to overcome sin and get saved eternally (John 1:12).

 So, the only One that mostly experienced pain is God Himself.
 God saw His beautiful perfect world being destroyed by the enemy and He had to sacrifice His innocent son on the cross to redeem it.
 “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13).